dr01d3r/redcap-em-form-field-tooltip/README.md

-# redcap-em-form-field-tooltip
+# Form Field Tooltip (REDCap External Module)
-External Module for REDCap to inject tooltips to data entry forms
+Adds tooltips to fields in data entry forms.

 Tooltips are positioned in the same space, and just above, the History and Comment Log buttons.